lavanack/laurentvanacker.com/Azure/Azure Naming Tool/readme.md

 ### Setup

 Run the [AzureNamingToolAzVM.ps1](AzureNamingToolAzVM.ps1) script (PowerShell 5.1 needed) wait for completion (~10 minutes).
 After completion the website will automatically be open via your default browser.
-Be careful because there is no authentication mechanism except the anonymous.

 **Notes:**
 * The Azure VM will run the latest version of 'Windows Server 2022 Datacenter (Desktop Experience)' Generation 2 in a [Standard_D4s_v5](https://learn.microsoft.com/en-us/azure/virtual-machines/dv5-dsv5-series) Azure VM